-- accurately record and maintain information relating to personnel and materials hoist operations - communication techniques in the workplace including bells, lights, intercom and use of two-way radios - conduct personnel and materials hoist operations - operate emergency brake and decent system - hazards associated with the operation of the personnel and materials hoist are identified, risks are assessed and effective hazard prevention/control measures for those hazards identified and put into place - inspect personnel and materials hoist equipment, safety equipment and installation for safe operation including general maintenance - communication skills at a level sufficient to communicate with other site personnel (e.g. receive and interpret work instructions, safety information, emergency procedures) - verify problems and equipment faults and demonstrate appropriate response.
+- accurately record and maintain information relating to materials hoist operations - communication techniques in the workplace including bells, lights, hand signals intercom and use of two-way radios - conduct materials hoist operations - hazards associated with the operation of the materials hoist are identified, risks are assessed and effective hazard prevention/control measures for those hazards identified and put into place - inspect materials hoist equipment, safety equipment and installation for safe operation - interpersonal communication skills at a level sufficient to communicate with other site personnel (e.g. receive and interpret work instructions, safety information, emergency procedures) - verify problems and equipment faults and demonstrate appropriate response procedures.